LTU-PHY5001/environment/README.md

     ```
     cd MQIT-Portable\environment-MQIT-Portable\
-    .\configureAll.ps1
+    .\install.ps1
     ```

-    This will install portable versions of Python and VS-Code at the relative path .\MQIT-Portable\environment-MQIT-Portable\mqit.
+    This will install portable versions of Python, VS-Code and Git at the relative path .\MQIT-Portable\environment-MQIT-Portable\mqit.
 This step may take about 5 minutes.

 5. Open the installed version of VS-Code